On Supports for graphs of bounded genus: Applications

 \subsection{Coloring Geometric Hypergraphs}

-Keller and Smorodinsky~\cite{KellerS18} showed that the intersection hypergraph of disks in the plane is 4-colorable i.e., a coloring with 4 colors such that no hyperedge is monochromatic (assuming that the size of each hyperedge is at least two).
-This was generalized by Keszegh~\cite{Keszegh20} for pseudodisks, which was further generalized by Raman and Ray in~\cite{RR18} to show that the intersection hypergraph of non-piercing regions is 4-colorable.
+~\cite{KellerS18} showed that the intersection hypergraph of disks in the plane is 4-colorable i.e., a coloring with 4 colors such that no hyperedge is monochromatic (assuming that the size of each hyperedge is at least two).
+This was generalized by~\cite{Keszegh20} for pseudodisks, which was further generalized by~\cite{RR18} to show that the intersection hypergraph of non-piercing regions is 4-colorable.
 To bound the chromatic number of the hypergraph, suppose we had a weak support $G$ corresponding to the vertices of the hypergraph whose chromatic number is bounded by $k$.
 Since a $k$-coloring of $G$ is also a feasible coloring of the hypergraph, it implies that the hypergraph can also be $k$-colored.
 Since any support is also a weak support, as a consequence of Theorem~\ref{thm:intsupport} and Theorem~\ref{thm:touchcross}, we obtain the following.